-As already stated a large proportion of the capital programme is funded by borrowing.
+As already stated, a large proportion of the capital programme is funded by borrowing.
 When undertaking borrowing, the Authority ensures that its plans are prudent and affordable in both the short and long term.
-The Authority adheres to CIPFA's Prudential Code and Treasury Management Guidelines and it determines before the start of each financial the limits for the next three years on:-
+The Authority adheres to CIPFA's Prudential Code and Treasury Management Guidelines and it determines before the start of each financial year the limits for the next three years on:-

 - overall level of external debt;

 - operational boundary for debt;

-- upper limits on fixed interest rate exposure;
+- · upper limits on fixed interest rate exposure;

-- upper limits on variable rate exposure:
+- upper limits on variable rate exposure;

 - limits on the maturity structure of debt;

 - limits on investments for more than 364 days.

-The Authority's borrowing with the Public Works Loan Board reduced from £41.1m at the start of the year to £39.1m at the end following the repayment of £2.0m of loans in the year.
-Interest paid during the year on existing long term borrowing totalled £2.1m.
+The Authority's borrowing with the Public Works Loan Board reduced from £39.1m at the start of the year to £38.1m at the end following the repayment of £1.0m of loans in the year.
+Interest paid during the year on existing long term borrowing totalled £2.0m.

-Balance Sheet Financial Position at 31st March 2017
+Balance Sheet Financial Position at 31st March 2018

 The net worth (total reserves) of the Authority is shown in the Balance Sheet.
-From the CIES it can be seen that the Authority's net worth has decreased by £182.876m over the year, and as a consequence the current net liability on total reserves has increased from (£897.465m) to (£1,080.341m).
+From the CIES it can be seen that the Authority's net worth has increased by £5.315m over the year, and as a consequence the current net liability on total reserves has decreased from (£1,080.341m) to (£1,075.026m).
 However, the reason for the net liability (negative reserve) is that a number of reserves making up the net worth relate to technical adjustments arising from the pensions reserve and the capital adjustments reserve, and these reserves are not available to spend.
 Note 22 provides more detail on unusable reserves.
-The pensions reserve alone has a net liability of £1,115.085m reflecting underlying commitments that the Authority has with regards to retirement benefits.
+The pensions reserve alone has a net liability of £1,110.716m reflecting underlying commitments that the Authority has with regards to retirement benefits.
 However arrangements are in place for funding the pension liability:

-- the deficit on the Local Government scheme will be made good by increased contributions over the remaining working life of employees (i.e. before payments fall due), as assessed by the scheme actuary, - any shortfall on the firefighter pension scheme is met by grant funding from Central Government and the Authority is only required to cover discretionary benefits when the pensions are actually paid.
+- the deficit on the Local Government Pension Scheme will be made good by increased contributions over the remaining working life of employees (i.e. before payments fall due), as assessed by the scheme actuary, - any shortfall on the Firefighter Pension Schemes is met by grant funding from Central Government and the Authority is only required to cover discretionary benefits when the pensions are actually paid.